desmos-labs/desmos/docs/architecture/adr-009-supply-module.md

 ## Decision

-The APIs will be exposed in a new module called `x/supply` that will have the purpose to fetch the given information using different cosmos-SDK modules (namely `x/bank`, `x/distribution`, `x/staking`) and apply some conversions on them in order to display them the best way possible for the client.
+The APIs will be exposed in a new module called `x/supply` that will have the purpose to fetch the given information using different Cosmos SDK modules (namely `x/bank`, `x/distribution`, `x/staking`) and apply some conversions on them in order to display them the best way possible for the client.

 ### Queries